abisop/nuttx-docs/en/platforms/z80/z80/index.md

 Files in this directory include:

-  - `z80_head.asm`
+`z80_head.asm`

-    This is the main entry point into the Z80 program.
-This includes the handler for the RESET, power-up interrupt vector and address zero and all RST interrupts.
+:   This is the main entry point into the Z80 program.
+This includes the
+    handler for the RESET, power-up interrupt vector and address zero and all RST interrupts.

-  - `z80_rom.asm`
+`z80_rom.asm`

-    Some architectures may have ROM located at address zero.
-In this case, a special version of the "head" logic must be used.
-This special "head" file is probably board-specific and, hence, belongs in the board-specific boards/z80/z80/\<board-name\>/src directory.
+:   Some architectures may have ROM located at address zero.
+In this
+    case, a special version of the \"head\" logic must be used.
+This special \"head\" file is probably board-specific and, hence, belongs in the board-specific boards/z80/z80/\<board-name\>/src directory.
     This file may, however, be used as a model for such a board-specific file.

     z80\_rom.S is enabled by specifying CONFIG\_LINKER\_ROM\_AT\_0000 in the configuration file.

     A board specific version in the boards/z80/z80/\<board-name\>/src directory can be used by:

     1. Define CONFIG\_ARCH\_HAVEHEAD
     2. Add the board-specific head file, say \<filename\>.asm, to boards/z80/z80/\<board-name\>/src